 In recent years Scotland’s cities have jointly developed an ambitious programme of data and digital technology projects via the ‘Scotland’s 8th City – the Smart City’ ERDF Programme.

 The 8th City Programme seeks to enhance Smart City activity to accelerate and transform the delivery of city services and make Scotland’s cities more attractive, liveable and resilient.

-Through the Scottish Cities Alliance, the total invested so far in this project is almost £50 million, including ERDF support of over £20 million and Cities Investment Fund of £500,000.
+Through the Scottish Cities Alliance, the total invested so far in this project is £48 million, including European Regional Development Fund (ERDF) support of more than £20 million and Cities Investment Fund (administered by Scottish Cities Alliance) of £500,000.

 In developing projects across programme, partners are seeking to expand Smart City capabilities and deliver city priorities through improved community engagement, integration of service delivery and innovation.

-The 8th City programme runs from 2015 to 2022 and involves all seven Scottish cities (Aberdeen, Dundee, Edinburgh, Glasgow, Inverness, Perth and Stirling) working on an ambitious programme of data and digital technology projects.
+The 8th City programme runs from 2015 to 2023 – with project activity split across Phase 1 and Phase 2 – and involves seven Scottish cities (Aberdeen, Dundee, Edinburgh, Glasgow, Inverness, Perth, and Stirling) working on an ambitious programme of data and digital technology projects.